Subject Pronouns and Verb Conjugation Basics in Spanish

 In Latin America, “vosotros” is not used; instead, “ustedes” is used for both the formal and informal plural versions of “you.

-The Equivalent of “it” in Spanish
+The Equivalent of the Subject Pronoun “it” in Spanish

 There is no direct equivalent to the English subject pronoun “it.
 Since all nouns in Spanish are either masculine or feminine, we use “él” or “ella” to refer to an object depending on whether it is masculine or feminine.